ahmed-safari/nextjs-todo/README.md

 Todo Master supports both dark and light modes for your comfort.
 Choose what suits your eyes or your mood best!

 ## 🔴 Live Version
-Check out the live version of TodoMatic here: https://todo.sp0der.me
+Check out the live version of Todo Master here: https://todo.sp0der.me

 ## 🔧 Installation